madeofpendletonwool/PinePods/README.md

 - [ ] Download entire podcast button.
 For episode archival
 - [ ] Restore Server via GUI
 - [ ] Login with Github integration and cloud logins (OAuth) Potentially utilize https://authjs.dev/ to make this process easy.
+- [ ] Options to delete users for admins.
 - [ ] Ensure descriptions appear when searching itunes podcasts.
 This will take some very fast external parsing.
 - [ ] Guest User
 - [ ] Installable PWA